Lizzy

 My Secret Tip

 Want the best of both?
-Start with a safari park to get your bearings and tick off your must-see animals.
+Start with a national park to get your bearings and tick off your must-see animals.
 Then head to a game reserve for the real adventure.
-That’s how you transform from tourist to explorer.
-I did this with a group of first-time safari-goers last summer, and watching their confidence grow was incredible.

 Difference Between a Safari Park and a Game Reserve